Parliament House, Dublin: Public ceremonies

-The abolition of Parliament in 1800 had a major economic impact.
+The abolition of the Parliament in 1800 had a major economic impact.
 Within a decade, many of the finest mansions (including Leinster House, Powerscourt House, and Aldborough House) had been sold, often to government agencies.
 Though Parliament itself was based on the exclusion of the vast Irish Catholic majority in Ireland, many nationalist historians and writers blamed the absence of Parliament for Dublin's increased impoverishment, with many of the large mansions in areas like Henrietta Street sold to property developers and landlords who reduced them to tenements.

 The draw of the Viceregal Court and its social season was no longer enough to encourage most Irish peers and their entourages to come to Dublin.
 Their absence, with all their collective spending, severely damaged the Dublin economy, which went into dramatic decline.
 By the 1830s and 1840s, nationalist leader Daniel O'Connell was leading demand for the Repeal of the Act of Union and the re-establishment of an Irish parliament in Dublin, only this time one to which Catholics could be elected, in contrast with the earlier Anglican-only assembly.

+Edgar F. Keatinge, writing in the Dublin Historical Record in 1947, recalled his visits to the building:

+"We frequently went down to the Bank of Ireland, College Green, to watch the 10 a.m. ceremony of "changing the guard," another very colourful daily incident in the life of Dublin.
+All these things were part of the history of Dublin at that time, and they certainly provided a life, a movement, a colour, entirely unknown to-day."